 As you might have noticed, you can’t add or change a contact’s picture via the Outlook.com website at all.

 The main source of contact pictures on Outlook.com is coming from the profile picture which people have selected for their own Microsoft Account.
-You’ll see this picture when you are connected to this person via Windows Live Messenger or Skype.
+You’ll see this picture when you are connected to this person via Skype or previously via (Windows Live) Messenger.

-Similar to being connected via Messenger to retrieve the user’s Microsoft Account profile picture, you can connect Outlook and Outlook.com to other social networks to retrieve the profile pictures from these services.
+Similar to being connected via Skype to retrieve the user’s Microsoft Account profile picture, you can connect Outlook.com to other social networks to retrieve the contacts and profile pictures from these services.

-To connect yourself to a social network on Outlook.com, you can use the main page of the People hub on Outlook.com.
+To connect yourself to a social network on Outlook.com, you can use the Connect to social networks link in the People hub on Outlook.com.
 Currently you can add contacts from Twitter, Google, LinkedIn and Yahoo.
 Facebook integration is planned but no release date has been set for this yet.